-After you create a list in MailChimp, you can embed a signup form on any page of your website.
+You can embed a MailChimp list signup form on any page of your website.
 Customize the form to support your brand, or combine it with special offers to attract new subscribers and boost engagement.

 In this article, you'll learn how to add an embedded form to your site, and which third-party sites accept MailChimp forms.